Page PDF

 Discipline Core Requirements: 42 Credits

-POLS 1100 American National Government 3
+POLS 1100 American National Government AS 3

-NSS 2010 Introduction to National Security 3
+NSS 2010 Introduction to National Security WE 3

-POLS 2100 Introduction to International Relations 3
+POLS 2100 Introduction to International Relations SS 3

 NSS 3050 US Intelligence Community 3